daviskregers/notes/AWS/EC2/Storage/EBS/EBS Hands on.md

 Type: course
 Source: https://www.udemy.com/course/aws-certified-solutions-architect-associate-saa-c01/?xref=E0Aed11STH4LPUQvCz0GJFABTmM=
 Tags: [development/aws/ec2/storage/ebs, review]
-sr-due: 2022-11-10
+sr-due: 2022-11-25
 sr-interval: 3
-sr-ease: 250
+sr-ease: 230
 ---

 # EBS Hands on

-We are going to AWS console, EC2 panel and launch a new instance, every step will be the same as in the previous sections, but there is a step for storage, that we're interested in.
+We are going to [[AWS console]], [[AWS EC2]] panel and launch a new instance, every step will be the same as in the previous sections, but there is a step for storage, that we're interested in.

 ![](2019-12-30-06-45-26.png)

-Here we can change the size of the root partition as well as the volume type and [[IOPS]].
+Here we can change the size of the [[root partition]] as well as the volume type and [[IOPS]].

 ![](2019-12-30-06-46-42.png)

 We are also going to add an extra volume on /dev/sdb.
-When chosing this option, we can also create the drive from a snapshot, but since we don't have one, we'll leave it empty.
+When choosing this option, we can also create the drive from a [[snapshot]], but since we don't have one, we'll leave it empty.

-We can also choose to use encryption, but it will not interest us this time.
+We can also choose to use [[encryption]], but it will not interest us this time.

 ![](2019-12-30-06-48-02.png)

-After instance creation, when we go to the Volume section, we can see that there are 2 volumes created:
+After instance creation, when we go to the [[Volume]] section, we can see that there are 2 volumes created:

 ![](2019-12-30-06-53-05.png)

-If we ssh into the ec2 instance, we can see that the volume has been attached.
+If we ssh into the [[AWS EC2]] instance, we can see that the volume has been attached.

 ```
 ➜  ~ ssssh ec2-user@52.16.251.221 -i ~/Downloads/EC2Tutorial.pem